cdog/user-attachments/README.md

 ### 1.0.2

-* Added a settings admin page
+* Added the settings admin page

 ### 1.0.1